Title

 - Focus: Cultural Change, Training and Ethics

-Panel: Susan Marlin, President & CEO, Clinical Trials Ontario
+Panel: Susan Marlin, President & CEO, Clinical Trials Ontario, Rebecca Barnes, Executive Director, N2,

 Dr. Stuart Nicolls, Scientist, Methodological and Implementation Research, OHRI